 If you understand some PHP, you can take a look at the code quality of the theme.
 The automated theme test takes care of a lot of small issues, so I tend to look for organization.
 If the code's well organized and contains some inline documentation, I'm happy.

-Just like with the documentation, attention to detail, good organization and the effort to write clean code, is a good indication of the overall quality of the theme and the company.
+Just like with the documentation, attention to detail, good organization and the effort to write clean code are all good indications of the overall quality of the theme and the company.

 One rule when working with themes is not to aim for perfection.
 Because of its nature, a theme will always try to cater to a wide range of needs.
 Many of these needs will cover your own, but you'll always have some that just don't fit.